-- Continues to take affirmative measures to ensure that access to assisted housing is provided regardless of race, color, religion, national origin, sex, familial status, disability, sexual orientation, and gender identity. - Uses its current Language Access Plan, to provide information and forms to individuals and families with limited English speaking skills. - Staff continues to attend annual Fair Housing Trainings provided by HUD and internally to ensure that fair housing efforts continue to be understood and implemented. - Staff is encouraged to share experiences and identify fair housing issues facing their communities.
+- PHA Staff continues to take affirmative measures to ensure that access to assisted housing is provided regardless of race, color, religion, national origin, sex, familial status, disability, sexual orientation, and gender identity. - The PHA updated the current Language Access Plan, to provide information and forms to individuals and families with limited English- - speaking skills.
+Staff continues to attend annual Fair Housing Trainings provided by HUD and internally to ensure that fair housing efforts continue to be understood and implemented. - Staff attends the California Civil Rights Fair Housing webinars annually - Staff are encouraged to share experiences and identify fair housing issues facing their communities.
 HACS staff is actively working on how to resolve these issues. - HACS staff is in rotation to attend and observe RA Committee meetings.